bojanpopic/developer.joomlatools.com/extensions/docman/api.md

 # DOCman API

-The DOCman JSON API is built on top of the [Nooku Framework](http://nooku.org).
-The default JSON response documents in Nooku are inspired by the [JSON API specification](http://jsonapi.org).
-For a deeper look at how the core JSON format actually gets built have a look our write up about JSON at http://guides.nooku.org/JSON.html .
+The DOCman Web API is a Restful JSON API.
+The default JSON response documents are inspired by the JSON API specification.
+For a deeper look at how the core JSON format actually gets built have a look our write up about JSON at http://guides.nooku.org/JSON.html.

 The responses used below are taken directly from http://demo.joomlatools.com/joomla3/ and can be duplicated there.